MLAB-project/DISPENSER01/README.md

 ## Development Story

 For a long time, I was searching for suitable hardware for a liquid dispenser using standard cartridges—mainly for solder paste, flux, and adhesives.
-On the internet, you can typically find either expensive Chinese boxes, or mechanical dispensers using gear motors.
+On the internet, you can typically find either expensive Chinese boxes or mechanical dispensers using gear motors.
 When I faced this problem myself, I found neither solution to be ideal.

 The quickest and, as it turned out, most practical approach was to adapt the firmware of an open-source focuser (the [AMFOC01](https://www.astrometers.eu/products/AMFOC01/)), which already included a microcontroller, display, and motor driver—perfect for controlling a solenoid valve as well.